Izzy's Brooklyn Bagels

 For more than 40 years, Rick's Rather Rich Ice Cream has been churning out small-batch ice cream handmade daily at the back of the shop.
 The menu boasts more than 48 flavors, including creations such as coffee-molasses chip and rose, white chocolate ginger, cotton candy and "Blue Moon," which tastes like Fruit Loops cereal.

 What's new: Rick's has added more seasonal flavors, such as butter beer and lychee sorbet, to the menu and is working on vegan ice cream flavor.

 Palo Alto Creamery Fountain & Grill is an old-school diner that has been serving shakes since 1923.
 Everything here is made from scratch, including the 20-plus milkshake flavors on the menu, which are all served the old-fashioned way in metal mixing cups.

 Best New Food/Drink Establishment

 With Neapolitan-style pies baked in a wood-fired oven, Terun provides diners a slice of Italy in Palo Alto.
 The pizzeria offers a virtually endless choice of creative combinations with toppings like burrata, zucchini, grilled eggplant, artichokes and pears.
-Terun is offering takeout, delivery and restaurant dining.
+Terun also offers a takeout menu and live music on Mondays,

 448 California Ave., Palo Alto; terunpizza.com; 650-600-8310